Lateralus138/bash_tests/README.md

 ## What, What

 Nothing to see here, various Bash tests for CodeFactor and otherwise.
-You'lll probably see a bunch of nonsense.
+You'll probably see a bunch of nonsense.

 ## Current Bash Script Code-Factor Grade